How to care for trauma survivors Q&A

 Unfortunately, in our very broken world, we all too frequently hear about tragedies at home and abroad.
 These events can have significant impact on the mental and emotional health and well-being of those involved and, in fact, have an impact on you and me.
 To help us all better understand trauma, I reached out to one of our network counselors, Brady Robinson, LPC-S, who specializes in coping with trauma for a brief Q & A session.1.
 How do I know if I have experienced trauma?

-Trauma in a traditional sense of the word implies that one has/p>... [continue]
+Trauma in a traditional sense of the word implies that one has experienced a real or perceived threat to their life or physical integrity.
+This can also... [continue]

 Protecting children in your church from sexual abuse